I. General Remarks

 a) General Remarks

-Recourse to the Federal Constitutional Court may in principle only be had if the complainant has, first of all, exhausted all other legal remedies, and apart from that, has used all other possibilities of recourse available to him or her to correct or prevent the violation of the Constitution that is asserted.
-The constitutional complaint is inadmissible if and in so far as a possibility of removing the fundamental rights violation, or of achieving the same practical end without recourse to the Federal Constitutional Court, exists or has existed.
+In principle, recourse to the Federal Constitutional Court is only admissible once all other legal remedies have been exhausted, and if, additionally, all other options of recourse available to correct or prevent the violation of the Constitution that is claimed have been exhausted.
+The constitutional complaint is inadmissible if and so far as there is or has been another possibility of redressing the fundamental rights violation, or of achieving the same practical end without recourse to the Federal Constitutional Court.

 b) Special Characteristics of Constitutional Complaints Challenging a Violation of the Right to a Hearing in Court

-If the constitutional complaint challenges the refusal to grant the right to be heard (Art.
-103(1) of the Basic Law), and if no other legal remedy is available against the challenged decision, the constitutional complaint is only admissible if the complainant has tried before to remedy the refusal with the competent regular court by lodging a complaint seeking remedy of a violation of the right to be heard (cf. in particular § 321a of the Code of Civil Procedure, Zivilprozessordnung – ZPO; § 152a of the Code of Administrative Court Procedure, Verwaltungsgerichtsordnung – VwGO; § 178a of the Social Courts Act, Sozialgerichtsgesetz – SGG; § 78a of the Labour Courts Act, Arbeitsgerichtsgesetz – ArbGG; § 44 of the Act on Proceedings in Family Matters and Matters of Non-Contentious Jurisdiction, Gesetz über das Verfahren in Familiensachen und in den Angelegenheiten der freiwilligen Gerichtsbarkeit – FamFG; § 133a of the Finance Courts Code, Finanzgerichtsordnung – FGO; §§ 33a and 356a of the Code of Criminal Procedure, Strafprozessordnung – StPO).
-In such a case, the inadmissibility of the constitutional complaint is, as a general rule, not restricted to the alleged violation of the right to be heard but also covers all other objections raised.
+A constitutional complaint challenging an autonomous and new violation of the right to be heard (Art.
+103(1) GG) by a decision of a court of last instance is only admissible if the complainant has first lodged a complaint seeking remedy for a violation of the right to be heard (Anhoerungsruege) and thereby sought remedy before the competent regular court (cf. in particular § 321a of the Code of Civil Procedure, Zivilprozessordnung – ZPO; § 152a of the Code of Administrative Court Procedure, Verwaltungsgerichtsordnung – VwGO; § 178a of the Social Courts Act, Sozialgerichtsgesetz – SGG; § 78a of the Labour Courts Act, Arbeitsgerichtsgesetz – ArbGG; § 44 of the Act on Proceedings in Family Matters and Matters of Non-Contentious Jurisdiction, Gesetz über das Verfahren in Familiensachen und in den Angelegenheiten der freiwilligen Gerichtsbarkeit – FamFG; § 133a of the Finance Courts Code, Finanzgerichtsordnung – FGO; §§ 33a and 356a of the Code of Criminal Procedure, Strafprozessordnung – StPO).
+Not lodging a complaint seeking remedy for a violation of the right to be heard that is not clearly without prospects of success can lead to the inadmissibility of the constitutional complaint not only with respect to the claimed violation of the right to be heard, but also with respect to other challenges, if the complaint seeking remedy for a violation of the right to be heard could have remedied these.
+However, lodging a complaint seeking remedy for a violation of the right to be heard that is clearly without prospects of success is not relevant for the date when the period for lodging a constitutional complaint begins to run.
+If there are doubts about the necessity and the prospects of success of the complaint seeking remedy for a violation of the right to be heard, the complainant may, however, lodge such a complaint with the regular court at the same time as lodging the constitutional complaint in order to comply with the time limit.

 Laws, regulations and bylaws may only in exceptional cases be directly challenged by a constitutional complaint.
-This is only possible if they affect the complainant individually, presently and directly.
-In this case, the constitutional complaint must be lodged within one year of the entry into force of the statute (§ 93(3) BVerfGG).
+This is only possible if they affect the person concerned individually, presently and directly.
+In this case, the constitutional complaint must be lodged within one year of the statute entering into force (§ 93(3) BVerfGG).

-As a general rule, however, such statutes need to be executed, i.e. need to be applied in an individual case by an administrative or court decision first, and the complainant must exhaust all available legal remedies before the competent courts before a complaint in the Federal Constitutional Court may be admissible.
-Generally, a constitutional complaint is admissible only after the decision of the last-instance court (§ 90(2) BVerfGG).
+As a general rule, however, statutes need to be executed, i.e. need to be applied in an individual case by an administrative or court decision against which the persons concerned must exhaust all legal remedies available before the competent courts.
+Therefore, a constitutional complaint is usually only admissible after the decision of the court of last instance (§ 90(2) BVerfGG).

-The complainant may lodge the constitutional complaint him- or herself.
-If the complainant wishes to be represented, this may in principle only be done by a lawyer or by a professor of law at a state or state-recognised higher education institution of a Member State of the European Union, another Contracting State to the Agreement on the European Economic Area or Switzerland who is qualified to hold judicial office (§ 22(1) first sentence BVerfGG).
-The Federal Constitutional Court may permit another person to act as adviser to a party if it deems this necessary in exceptional cases (§ 22(1) fourth sentence BVerfGG).
-If the complainant wants to be represented, the power of attorney shall be granted in writing and must expressly be granted specifically for the proceedings in question before the Federal Constitutional Court (§ 22(2) BVerfGG).
+The persons concerned may lodge the constitutional complaint themselves.
+At any stage of the proceedings, the parties may be represented by a lawyer or by a professor of law at a state or state-recognised higher education institution of a Member State of the European Union, another Contracting State to the Agreement on the European Economic Area or Switzerland who is qualified to hold judicial office as an authorised representative (§ 22(1) first sentence BVerfGG).
+The Federal Constitutional Court may permit another person to act as adviser to a party if it deems this relevant in exceptional cases (§ 22(1) fourth sentence BVerfGG).
+The power of attorney shall be granted in writing and must expressly be granted for the proceedings in question before the Federal Constitutional Court (§ 22(2) BVerfGG) and must clearly specify the acts of public authority challenged by the constitutional complaint.

 V. Admission Procedure